jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-summary-function.md

 **Can we see Financial Operations?**

-Yes, if you use the AdapTable Finance plug-in.
-(See [plugins](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/README.md) for more info)
+Yes, if you use the AdapTable [Finance Plugin](../../../plugins/finance/README.md).

 ### Further Information